hlandau/acme.t/README.md

 Make sure your web server is not listening on port 80.

-### Listen

-If you are for some reason not running anything on port 80 or 443, acmetool will use those ports.
+**Listen:** If you are for some reason not running anything on port 80 or 443, acmetool will use those ports.
 Either port being available is sufficient.
 This is only really useful for development purposes.